minagawah/cra-ts-emotion-tailwind-solution/README.md

 to work in their apps.
 I did.
 And, I don't want others to suffer as I did.
-This is a sample app which illustrate some of my solutions for the issue.
+This is a sample app to provide some of my solutions for the issue.

 <a id="what"></a>